stephenkung/FaceEnhancement/README.md

 For advanced CV project in University of Houston.
 Goals:
 1) reimplement the state-of-art paper "Deep Retinex Decomposition for Low-Light Enhancement".
 2) test it on low light faces.
-3) run a face deteciton method to test improvement on low light faces.
+3) run a pretrained face&landmark detection model to test improvement on low light faces.
 >Here is the paper website: https://daooshee.github.io/BMVC2018website/
 >The author also has published their code and dataset.
 You can find it on above website.